Digital-Business-Council/Digital-Business-Council.github.io/pages/policies/terms-of-use.md

 ## 8) INDEMNITY AND RELEASE

-8.1) In many situations, we allow users the freedom to use the Site and therefore have no control over the Content of the Site.
+8.1) In many situations, we allow users the freedom to use the Site and therefore exercise no control over the Content of the Site.
 You agree to indemnify and hold the Digital Business Council, and its members, affiliates, officers, agents, co-branders and other partners, and employees, harmless from any claim or demand, including reasonable legal fees, made by any third party due to or arising out of:

 > a) Content you submit, post to or otherwise transmit through the Site,
 >